fubar2/toolfactory-galaxy-docker/README.md

 ## Caveats

-This docker image requires privileged mode so exposes potential security risks if hostile users gain access.
+This docker image requires privileged mode so exposes potential security risks if hostile tool builders gain access.
 Please, do not run it in any situation where that is a problem - never, ever on a public facing Galaxy server.
 On a laptop or workstation should be fine in a non-hostile environment.